Richard Anicich, AMConsultant

 In February 2014, Richard was appointed as a Conjoint Professor of Practice at the University of Newcastle's School of Law.

 Richard spends his spare time with family and friends.
 He enjoys travelling, snow-skiing, swimming in the local ocean baths, bushwalking and trying to keep fit.
-His trekking challenges have included successfully climbing to the summit of Mt Kilimanjaro and participating in a Larapinta Trail trek with the University of Newcastle, which raised $150,000 to support equity for Indigenous education and health through scholarship and research.
+His trekking challenges have included successfully climbing to the summit of Mt Kilimanjaro and participating in treks on the Larapinta Trail and in the Flinders Ranges with the University of Newcastle, which have raised over $300,000 to support equity for Indigenous education and health through scholarship and research.